rohitsharma46/FirstJavaFXCalculator/README.md

 # FirstJavaFXCalculator
-This is my first javaFX app and fist project on GitHub.
+This is my first javaFX app and first project on GitHub.
 It's a simple calculator which perform just one basic Math operation.

 Following changes expected in next update: